aws/aws-cdk/packages/@aws-cdk/aws-apigateway/README.md

 who has accessed the API, how the caller accessed the API and what responses were generated.
 Access logs are configured on a Stage of the RestApi.
-Access logs can be expressed in a format of your choosing, and can contain any access details, with a minimum that it must include the 'requestId'.
+Access logs can be expressed in a format of your choosing, and can contain any access details, with a minimum that it must include either 'requestId' or 'extendedRequestId'.
 The list of  variables that can be expressed in the access log can be found [here](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-mapping-template-reference.html#context-variable-reference).
 Read more at [Setting Up CloudWatch API Logging in API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-logging.html)